 My Ah Kong came to Malaya from a Hakka community in Zengcheng, Guangdong Province, but spent most of his life in the town of Kampar in now Malaysia.
 When I was in P2 (1972), 3rd Uncle bought a house in Johor Bahru and moved there.
 He rode a motorbike to Singapore every day to work at the iron and steel mills here.

 Ah Kong and Ah Por moved out of Kampar and went to stay with 3rd Uncle and for decades, 3rd Uncle’s house in JB was a place where the extended family gathered.
 Ah Kong passed away in 1984 when I was doing my second year in NUS.
 They buried him at a Chinese cemetery just 10 minutes’ drive away from 3rd Uncle’s house.
 Ah Kong was blessed with filial sons and daughters.
 Over the years, his grave has been repeatedly upgraded with new tiles, new headstones etc. I’m proud to say that it looks a lot prettier today than it did 30 years ago.
 And not just for my Ah Kong.
 Everybody’s Ah Kong buried at the cemetery seems to resting in style – a sign of their descendants’ rising wealth and prosperity.
 Some of the graves were even decked with glistening polished marble.
 I’m not sure if my thrifty Ah Kong would cringe or smile if he knew about all this extravagance, but deep down, we all understand that it’s more for the living than the dead.
+Even though I don’t believe in all this, the ritual serves as a rare and important opportunity for the family to gather.

 It often amazes and amuses me how some arrogant Singaporeans boast about our strong currency and their ability to enjoy durians and seafood at ridiculously low prices in Malaysia.
 If only they knew who are the ones who are laughing their way to the bank.
 Would you believe that this house is owned by a Malaysian zer cha stall cook in Singapore?

 Of the five sons that my Ah Kong had, one had gone back to China (in his teens), two moved to Singapore (my father being one of them) and two others had remained in Malaysia.
-Ah Kong and Ah Por could have come over to Singapore and lived with us, but he chose to remain in Malaysia.
+Ah Kong and Ah Por could have come over to Singapore and lived with us, but they chose to remain in Malaysia.
 I’m not sure if there are any plans for renovation or upgrading at my Ah Kong’s resting place (to one decked with marble, perhaps), but I think I know what Ah Kong would say about not moving to Singapore.
 “Heng ah!” or in Hakka “hao choy oh!”

 © Chan Joon Yee